kaikuchn/k-configurable/README.md

 the same rules you do when invoking any method in Ruby.
 I.e., you cannot mix named parameters and normal parameters, they have to be strictly ordered, normal parameters first, then named parameters.

+### Define methods on configuration

+** Do NOT use **

+It is possible to define methods during configuration definition, however, I do not like the way it is implemented and really have used it only in one instance yet.
+So use at own risk it may change without further notice.
+If you absolutely want to use it, it is at your own risk..
+See the tests on how it works.

 ## Development